 I had some initial problems with Stripe since I used a platform that hooks up to Stripe to process the payment.

-Got to test things out right?
+Remember to test things out before you use it.

 And here are some from customers.